Goteborgs-guiden/Gotehenburg-guide/README.md

 # Gothenburg-guide
-Program and quiz about gothemburg
+Program and quiz about gothenburg